-In Scotland swimmers have a right to swim as part of their right to responsible access, which means they can swim freely in open spaces.
-The law about swimming outdoors is more restrictive and often disputed in England and Wales.
+In Scotland swimmers have a right to swim as part of their statutory right of responsible access to most land and inland water, in effect a Right to Roam.
+In England and Wales the law on inland swimming is less clear and more restrictive.
 However, there are many places with a legal right of access to swim, many more where there are very strong arguments that the right exists, and numerous places where swimming is accepted.

 With the rising popularity of outdoor swimming and the importance of outdoor swimming being open to all, campaigns for clear rights on where people can swim and to enable swimmers to access more swim spots responsibly are more important than ever, and need the support of swimmers.